 February 23rd - 6 PM

 Ezra Klein is an American journalist known for his extensive coverage of policy and politics, and for his work at Vox, the news website he founded in 2014.
 Klein has written for the Washington Post, he managed its economic and domestic policy-oriented blog, "Wonkblog", which became the news paper's most read blog in 2011.
 This achievement led GQ to name Klein as one of Washington D.C's 50 Most Powerful People.

 tHE FUTURE OF POLICING IN AMERICA: A MODERATED PANEL

-In America today, the role of police a civil servants is under heightened public scrutiny as a result of recent cases of police brutality committed by everyday law enforcement officers gaining national attention.
+In America today, the role of police as civil servants is under heightened public scrutiny as a result of recent cases of police brutality committed by everyday law enforcement officers gaining national attention.
 In order to meaningfully address the police abuse of power and force and how to combat twitch constructive policy solutions, FAS will be hosting a panel discussion on the future of policing in America.
 From the tragic deaths of Freddie Gray to Tyrone West, the acts of violence and intimidation committed against Baltimore citizens greatly affects our community.

-FEATURING: Baltimore City Police Commissioner Kevin Davis, Pulitzer Prize-Winning Investigative Journalist at the Baltimore Sun Mark Puente, Journalist Donovan X. Ramsey and Arab-American Activist Linda Sarsour.
+FEATURING: Baltimore City Police Commissioner Kevin Davis, Pulitzer Prize-Nominated Investigative Journalist at the Baltimore Sun Mark Puente, Journalist Donovan X. Ramsey and Arab-American Activist Linda Sarsour.
 Moderated by Margaret Huang, Interim Executive Director of Amnesty International USA.